pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

-Under RMO, I'm pretty sure it's possible to avoid the acquire load of the stable version in the read-side code, by loading both the stable version and the hazard pointer limit with an [atomic 16-byte load](https://reviews.llvm.org/D67485), or by carefully introducing a data dependency between the hazard pointer limit's *load address* and the stable version's value.[^acquire]
+Under RMO, I'm pretty sure it's possible to avoid the acquire load of the stable version in the read-side code, by loading both the stable version and the hazard pointer limit with an [atomic 16-byte load](https://reviews.llvm.org/D67485), or by carefully introducing a data dependency between the hazard pointer limit's *load address* and the stable version's value.
 Even the latter should be fine for latency because we want a single predictable conditional branch around the QSBR fast path, and the hazard pointer limit isn't used in the fast path itself (feeds only into a predictable control dependency)... but the code that uses the current version probably needs an acquire load anyway.

-[^acquire]: Careful though, depending on how the reader's current version is used, we probably still need acquire semantics for the load from the stable version or the 16-byte load of the stable version and hazard pointer limit.

 In the QSBR fast path, we usually prefer to avoid spurious write traffic for no-op updates (stable and current versions are already equal) by generating the store destination address with a conditional move,